We are committed to meeting our responsibility to respect human

 Human rights risk management and due diligence

-with anti-bribery and corruption risks and data protection risks.
+anti-bribery and corruption risks and data protection risks.

 The scope of human rights risks includes Novo Nordisk’s potential